Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/python_kernel_op.md

 - The method name must be `forward`.
 - There is only one parameter of type `tuple`.
 The number and order of elements in `tuple` corresponds to the `Input` of the Op registration.
 For example, we previously registered `Input("in")` for `user_relu`.
 Then `x` in `(x, ) = args` in the above code will take the value of `in`.
 - Output corresponds to `Output` when Op is registered.
-- Both parameters and return values are `numpy` objects which means cannot be strings, integers and etc.
+- Both parameters and return values are `numpy` objects which also means they cannot be strings, integers and etc.

 ## Using Custom Op
 After finish above, we have a directory named `user_relu` which containing three files with the following structure: